Being an engineering manager wasn’t for me

 [00:26:01] Michaela: Yeah.
 And so how did you feel about people having problems and coming to you?
 Did they even come to you with their problems and telling you like this and that.

 [00:26:11] Nicolas: Yeah.
 Absolutely.
 So I enjoyed this the most, every time, same someone came in 1 0 1 and said, I'm stuck on this.
 Or I'm I'm I'm yeah.
 Depend doesn't matter like how they are stuck, even if it's just personally with how they work mm-hmm or if it's a technical problem.
 I love being, there's this phrase of being a rubber duck.

 I love this.
-I just ask questions because I’m so naive often to things.
-And so I ask right.
-Questions, questions, apparently.
-So this was the favorite part of my job, talking with the engineers through technical issues, seeing them grow and that this was absolutely the favorite part of Metro.
+I just ask questions because I'm so naive often to things.
+And so I ask right questions, questions, apparently.
+So this was the favorite part of my job, talking with the engineers through technical issues, seeing them grow and that this was absolutely the favorite part of my job.

 [00:26:47] Michaela: Yeah.
 Yeah.

 Okay.
 And where are some issues where you felt like.
 Absolutely overwhelming.
 You were talking a little bit about hiring and then making the decision not to hire somebody.
 Yeah.
 So what are other difficult decisions that you had experienced as a manager for situations?

 [00:27:04] Nicolas: So, one thing this is part of our management training.